dippykit/dippykit/README.md

 aspect in this regard.

-This code is maintained under the Semantic Versioning 2.0.0 versioning scheme, further defined `here. <https://semver.org/>`_ In essence, the version is represented as MAJOR.MINOR.PATCH and each increments by the following rules:
+This code is maintained under the Semantic Versioning 2.0.0 versioning scheme, further defined [here](https://semver.org/)_ In essence, the version is represented as MAJOR.MINOR.PATCH and each increments by the following rules:

 * Increment MAJOR when incompatible API changes are made